Commander, U.S. Navy

 Executive Officer, HSC-25

-CDR Loforti has accumulated over 2,500 flight hours, in various aircraft including the MH-53E Sea Dragon, the MH-60S Knighthawk and other training aircraft.
-His personal awards include the Defense Meritorious Service Medal, Strike/Flight and Individual Act Air Medals, Navy and Marine Corps Commendation Medal, Army Commendation Medal, Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal, and various other personal, unit, and campaign awards.
+CDR Carreon has accumulated over 2,300 flight hours in the MH-60S Knighthawk and other training aircraft.
+His decorations include the Air Medal (2 awards), Navy and Marine Corps Commendation Medal (4 awards), Navy Achievement Medal (2 awards), and various unit and service awards.